atomjump/atomjumpcom-content-only/messaging-user-guide.md

 You can subscribe to any number of forums.
 See <a href="#become-owner">‘To Become a Forum Subscriber’</a> above.

-See <a href="https://youtu.be/HncohJFIA7E">this video</a> for an example of this in action.
+See <a href="https://youtu.be/HncohJFIA7E">this video</a> for an example of this in action. <a href="https://frontcdn.atomjump.com/atomjump-videos/AtomJump-Messaging-Getting-Notifications.mp4">[.mp4]</a>

 <b>Troubleshooting</b>